 I was determined to stir up in them that sense of patriotism and responsibility to their nation.
 And this wasn’t going to happen with just social studies or Civic.
 Learning their History was important in reaching that goal.

 Like I mentioned earlier, the study of a nation’s history goes beyond knowing dates and old kingdoms but understanding the peculiarities that played in the weaving of a nation.
-For a multi-diverse nation as ours, history goes a long way in fostering unity, tearing down the petty ethno-religious biases, evoking a desire to have sound leadership and strengthen nationalism which are desperate needs right now.
+For a multi-diverse nation like ours, history goes a long way in fostering unity, tearing down the petty ethnoreligious biases, evoking a desire to have sound leadership and strengthen nationalism which is in desperate need right now.

 There’s no child who has never asked his/her parent about their roots and how they came about.
-Parents always find pleasure and a sense of responsibility to englighten the child.
-We all feel children should know how they and their great grand parents came about to the extent sometimes Parents add some fiction.
+Parents always find pleasure and a sense of responsibility to enlighten the child.
+We all feel children should know how they and their great grandparents came about to the extent that sometimes Parents add some fiction.
 This shows us the importance of having a child know his/her root and background from a tender age.

-Another issue I sought to adress is strengthening reading culture among school children.
+Another issue I sought to address is strengthening the reading culture among school children.
 They might never have all this knowledge if they don’t read.
-As Harry Truman said “not all readers are leaders, but all leaders are readers.”
+As Harry Truman said, “not all readers are leaders, but all leaders are readers.”
 No matter how much knowledge can be accessed in seconds on the internet, libraries remain relevant in the development of any society.
 It’s where our histories have been preserved and a place where people acquire equal access to information.
-Even as the world gets more digitized, libraries have become electronic too because it is inevitably relevant in englitenment.
-And englitenment is a paramount when it comes to nation building and community development.
+Even as the world gets more digitized, libraries have become electronic too because it is inevitably relevant in enlightenment.
+And enlightenment is paramount when it comes to nation-building and community development.
 I read somewhere that public libraries in America are more in number than Starbucks.
 In the developed world, there’s hardly a community without a single community library!
 It’s that important.
-Particularly where I served, many of the kids are from low income families and hence in the public schools.
+Particularly where I served, many of the kids are from low-income families and hence in the public schools.
 The parents of these children also couldn’t afford to get most of the necessary school books for their wards.
 That’s why I believed having a library where they could access these books freely would go a long way in building a quality educational background.

 Lastly, it is in giving that we get.
 When we give out and give back to our communities our youthful energy, strength, intellect and resources in building our nation, it is then that we can get the satisfaction and development that we desire as a people.